roman-milk/roman-milk.github.io/olivia-1.md

  The bitch needed a sharp lesson on the streets to teach her how unfair and cruel life could be.
 It wouldn't happen though.
 This family was too rich to even imagine how hard it was for the likes of him.

  He didn't want to get chucked out onto the street so hurried away before he did something the bitch could use against him.
-Report_Story #1